smheffron/CS4330-Final-Project/README.md

 ## Language Purpose

 #### Java
-* It was intended to be written for the code to be used on any device
+* Java was intended to be written for the code to be used and ran on any device
-* Response to C and C++, wanted to make coding easier by making it object oriented and run on any platform.
-Emphasis on reliability over speed.
+* Response to C and C++, wanted to make coding large projects easier by implementing an object oriented style.
+* Java places an emphasis on reliability and developer friendly features over speed.
 (Ex. features like the Garbage collector).
-* It was made to improve/replace with C and C++, it is more developer friendly and easier to manage large programs

 #### Swift
-* Created to improve object oriented programming for the creation of IOS apps and also desktop apps
+* Swift was created to improve object oriented programming for the creation of iOS and desktop apps
-* Improve safety on unexpected behavior in code (Ex.
+* Improving safety on unexpected behavior in code played a large role in the creation of Swift (Ex.
 Optionals)
-* Created to replace Objective C for IOS development and C based languages.
-Also adds easier to read code with more simple syntax
+* Created to replace Objective C for iOS development and C based languages
+* Swift provides easier to read code with a more simple and logical syntax

 ## Unique features of the language

 #### Java
-* Garbage collector - runs in the background to get rid of memory that no longer has use
+* Garbage collector - runs in the background to free memory that no longer has any use (references)
-* JVM - Java virtual machine, allows code to be run on any machine that has the JVM
+* JVM - Java Virtual Machine, allows code to be run on any machine that has the JVM

 #### Swift
 * Optionals - a type that can be something or be null.
-Prevents unintended crashing of your program
+Prevents unintended crashing of your program due to null references
-* Syntax features that make it easier to read (Example: no semicolons to end lines)
+* Syntax features that make it easier to read (Example: no semicolons to end lines and named parameters)

 ```Swift
 func greet(person: String) -> String {